curtgrim2/On-Repeat-Tournament/README.md

 -  Save who is top 4 and make a new table that checks for this in the database
 - Make a table that saves past 12 winners (for the year)
 - Have tiers display where songs lose at
+- Add another section in slide3 for notes/time start and stop